- Our EPIC vision

 Mrs Philips works very closely with all of the teaching staff and, as a result, is able to support children with a wide range of academic, physical and social needs.
 We carefully plan support and interventions for all groups of children which are regularly reviewed.
 This may be in the form of classroom based support or withdrawn support, often in small group or one-to-one sessions using resources from within the school and from the support services within the County.

 We maintain very close working relationships with children, staff, parents and other agencies.
 Indeed, partnership with parents is of the utmost importance.
 We are proud of our ability to support children with a variety of special needs and have taken steps to ensure that all children are treated equally.

 We work closely with other agencies and organisations to ensure that we have the necessary expertise, and in some cases equipment, to manage the specific needs of individual pupils in our care.

 The school and GLA Trustees regularly review our provision for children with special needs and ensure that staff are well prepared and trained.

-If you would like to discuss any issues regarding your child and SEND, please speak to Mrs Wale who will be happy to provide both information and support, in an environment of mutual respect.
+If you would like to discuss any issues regarding your child and SEND, please speak to Mrs Philips who will be happy to provide both information and support, in an environment of mutual respect.